Districts to savor

 Young bar owners are steadily transforming the area around Gumpendorfer Strasse into another hotspot as they snap up the empty shops in the side streets between Mariahilfer Strasse and the Naschmarkt.

 A number of popular restaurants have set up shop amidst the venerable old Biedermeier buildings around Margaretenplatz - the various guest gardens are hidden away in the courtyards of the Schlossquadrat area just off Schönbrunner Strasse.
 The picturesque Servitenviertel in the 9th district can also offer a diverse dining scene.

 The bars and restaurants located beneath the railway arches along the Gürtel have been a highlight of the city's nightlife for decades.
 The Lerchenfelder Gürtel and Döblinger Gürtel sections of this busy traffic thoroughfare are lined with music clubs and bars.

 The Open-Air Scene

 City Hall Square draws the crowds all year round with a packed program of events.
-In July and August it makes way for the Music Film Festival and dozens of concessions stands, while in November and December it is time for the Vienna Christmas World and its traditional Christmas market.
-January and February bring the Vienna Ice World, a festival of ice-skating fun, music, punch and culinary delights.
+In July and August, the Music Film Festival is held with dozens of food booths, while in November and December, it's time for the Viennese Christmas Market.
+January and February bring the Vienna Ice World, a festival of ice-skating fun, music, punch, and culinary delights.